aboutsource/Trektor-Up/README.md

 card to start tracking.
 If there is no Trekking label, you first have to create the tracking task as shown bevore.

+## GDPR

+* Trektor-Up needs to access a Toggl API key.
+The API key is used to interact with the Toggl API.
+The API key is stored in the end users browser storage only.
+All Toggl API access is initiated and handled by the end users browser.
+  The API key is not transfered to Trello itself or any other third party service.
+* Trektor-Up generates Toggl tracking tasks on behalf of the Toggl user linked to the Toggl API key mentioned above.
+The Toggl tracking tasks are based on information attached to Trello cards.
+To create Toggl tracking tasks, these data are transfered from Trello to Toggl:
+    * Trello card ids
+    * Trello card labels
+    * Trello card headlines.
+* The Trello users are responsible to keep Trello card headlines and Trello card labels free of personal data.
+Otherwise, Trektor-Up is going to create Toggl tracking tasks that may contain these personal data.
+* In addition to the data mentioned above, Trektor-Up does not access or process any personal data.

 ## Hacking

 TrektorUp uses Vite/Rollup for development.